-The American Express Gold Card is effectively paying you to have it this year
+The American Express Gold Card practically pays for itself — and the Rose Gold version is back

 Related: Read CNN Underscored’s review of the Citi Double Cash Card.

-While the included credits are worth more than the annual fee this year — and almost as much as the annual fee each year starting in 2022 and beyond — they take a bit of strategy to use.
-The dining credit, for example, is capped at $10 per month, so you can’t just use it in one fell swoop.
+While the included credits are worth almost as much as the annual fee each year, they take a bit of strategy to use.
+The credits are capped at $10 per month, so you can’t just use them in one fell swoop.
 Plus, the list of eligible restaurants is small.
 If you live in an urban area where Grubhub and Seamless are available, utilizing this credit becomes easier.
 But if you don’t, maximizing the dining credit can be a challenge.

-The airline fee credit can also be tough to spend, particularly for those who already have airline elite status, and in turn, don’t have to pay for checked bags when flying their airline of choice.
-You’re also restricted to just one airline each year with the Amex Gold, unlike the broader travel credit of the Chase Sapphire Reserve, which applies not only to most airlines but also to a broad array of travel purchases.

-Also, while this won’t impact many families, it’s worth noting that the 4x return at US supermarkets is capped at $25,000 per calendar year with the Gold Card.
+Also, while this won’t impact many families, the 4x return at US supermarkets is capped at $25,000 per calendar year with the Gold Card.
 If you spend more than that on groceries in a year, you’ll earn just 1 point per dollar after that.

 Finally, it’s worth mentioning that Membership Rewards points take some studying and effort to really maximize.
 Managing transfer partners and dealing with dynamic award charts may feel like too much work for many, and you can’t easily transfer Amex points to friends who may view this as a hobby.
 If you’re looking for travel rewards that are easier to redeem, you’ll likely want to pick a card like the Capital One® Venture® Rewards Credit Card or Chase Sapphire Preferred Card as an alternative.